I am a linguist, more precisely a phonologist and phonetician, and my areas of interest include:

 - and retroflexes in all shapes and flavours!

-Currently, I'm working on the perceptual motivation of the Southern British English /u/-fronting (with Kateřina Chládková, Daniel Williams and Sam Hellmuth), including a computer simulation of this process.
+Currently, I'm working on the diachronic change in adaptation of English loanwords into Hong Kong Cantonese, and on the influence of orthography onto loanword adaptation in Italian.
 Furthermore, I'm looking at the restrictions on speech perception by amusics (with Jasmin Pfeifer and Mats Exter).
-And I started working on the phonetics and phonology of Bantu languages (with Nancy Kula and Laura Downing).
+And I work on the phonetics and phonology of Bantu languages (with Nancy Kula and Laura Downing).